rodricios/eatiht/README.md

 A python package for **e**xtracting **a**rticle **t**ext **i**n **ht**ml documents.
 Check out this [demo](http://web-tier-load-balancer-1502628209.us-west-2.elb.amazonaws.com/filter?url=http://www.nytimes.com/2014/12/18/world/asia/us-links-north-korea-to-sony-hacking.html).

+###Update

+Functionally critical update coming in next release.
+Please head over to [issues](https://github.com/rodricios/eatiht/issues) for upcoming list of new features and changes.

 ###What people have been saying

 *You should write a paper on this work* - [/u/queue_cumber](http://www.reddit.com/r/compsci/comments/2ppyot/just_made_what_i_consider_my_first_algorithm_it/cmz0vfj)